-What specific measures should the HEI take in responding to the COVID-19 threat?
+What specific measures should the ETB take in responding to the COVID-19 threat?

-- 1. The HEI should enhance programmes to promote a healthy lifestyle to the greatest extent possible. - 2.
-The HEI should encourage members of the campus community to signal to a central contact point in the HEI early if they are diagnosed with COVID-19 (Note: Confidentiality and data protection issues must be considered in how this is done).
-The intention is to support the HEI in identifying early if there is evidence of transmission of COVID-19 related to HEI community activity so that it can respond appropriately in association with public health authorities. - 3.
+- 1. The ETB should enhance programmes to promote a healthy lifestyle to the greatest extent possible. - 2.
+The ETB should encourage members of the site community to signal to a central contact point in the ETB early if they are diagnosed with COVID-19 (Note: confidentiality and data protection issues must be considered in how this is done).
+The intention is to support the ETB in identifying early if there is evidence of transmission of COVID-19 related to ETB community activity so that it can respond appropriately in association with public health authorities. - 3.
 Pathways for access to healthcare should be clear so that people know who to contact for access to healthcare at any time if they develop symptoms of illness. - 4.
-Staff who consider themselves specifically at risk of severe illness, or with vulnerable members of their household, should engage with the HEI as their employer to manage that risk as appropriate. - 5.
-The HEI should advise teaching staff who are Very High Risk (as per HSE guidance) that they are not required to teach face to face and facilitate such staff to work remotely, including offering teaching and learning online, where this is necessary.
+Staff who consider themselves specifically at risk of severe illness, or with vulnerable members of their household, should engage with the ETB as their employer to manage that risk as appropriate. - 5.
+The ETB should advise staff who are Very High Risk (as per HSE guidance) that they are not required to teach/deliver face to face and facilitate such staff to work remotely, including offering teaching and learning online, where this is necessary.
 This is crucial in ensuring the safety of such staff.
-The HEI will ensure that staff living with Very High Risk individuals or staff in the high risk category will be risk assessed on a case-by-case basis with appropriate measures implemented accordingly.